-Today we’re going to talk a little bit about an interesting phenomenon that I have seen over the last little which I’m calling Digital Blowback.
+Today we’re going to talk a little bit about an interesting phenomenon that I have seen over the last little while, which I’m calling Digital Blowback.
 It occurs when people start actively turning away from digital representations of things and prefer reality.

 Maybe we’ll see a return to more actual reality in films.

 Even though there’s been this new surge of publishing and the electronic space with Kindle and others, people are still starting to move back and prefer paper books.
 Used bookstores are doing well again.
-Books are still being printed and there are still lots of bookstores out there even though some of the bigger chains have disappeared.
+Books are still being printed, and there are still lots of bookstores out there, even though some of the bigger chains have disappeared.

-(Of course, this will cause issues in a world where our digital agents are trying to help us to complete things – is they don’t know what we are doing or what we should be doing, how can they help us?
+(Of course, this will cause issues in a world where our digital agents are trying to help us to complete things – if they don’t know what we are doing or what we should be doing, how can they help us?
 But that’s a problem we will need to address – Maybe there’s an opportunity to blend the online and offline worlds there as well)

 What are the other places that we can see this?
-What other places are we seeing people say – this is not real to me anymore I want reality back?
+What other places are we seeing people say – this is not real to me anymore; I want reality back?
 What are the physical manifestations?

-I’m a fan of most types of music (except for possibly country and heavy metal) and my youngest son plays trombone in a jazz band so we enjoy listening to jazz music together.
-Once again, as in films, look at the differences between the pre-electronic sampled jazz and real, raw, human played instruments
+I’m a fan of most types of music (except for possibly country and heavy metal), and my youngest son plays trombone in a jazz band, so we enjoy listening to jazz music together.
+Once again, as in films, look at the differences between the pre-electronic sampled jazz and real, raw, human-played instruments.

 Today, music (most popular at least) is rife with fake strings, fake horns, and fake orchestras.
 Even something as cheesy as disco from the 80s used real horns and strings.
-Listen to bands like Earth, Wind and Fire, KC and the Sunshine Band or even Madleen Kane (possibly the song with the most “disco” elements you’ve ever heard 🙂 ) .
-Those were real horns, real strings and real people playing real instruments.
+Listen to bands like Earth, Wind and Fire, KC and the Sunshine Band, or even Madleen Kane (possibly the song with the most “disco” elements you’ve ever heard 🙂 ).
+Those were real horns, real strings, and real people playing real instruments.